-The new generation of infrared sounders, designed for weather forecasting purposes, have been in orbit around the Earth for a long enough time to enable anomaly and trending studies for climate purposes.
-Traditionally their daily obtained radiance data has been used for operational atmospheric state retrievals, or assimilation into Numerical Weather Prediction models, after which climate anomaly studies are made.
-In this paper we use the raw radiance spectral data to form radiance anomalies and trends, after which we do a one step atmospheric state retrieval.
-This novel approach has the benefit of using only stable channels together with easily understood assumptions and well tested retrieval algorithms to do the trend or anomaly geophysical retrieval, which has full error characterization.
+The current generation of infrared sounders, designed for weather forecasting purposes, have been in orbit around the Earth operational for a long enough time to enable anomaly and trending studies for climate purposes.
+Traditionally their daily obtained radiance data has been The daily radiance observations are routinely used for operational atmospheric state retrievals , or assimilation into Numerical Weather Prediction and assimilation into reanalysis models, after which climate anomaly studies are made.
+In this paper we use the raw radiance spectral data to form radiance enabled.
+Here we use a purpose built algorithm to directly turn radiance observations into geophysical anomalies and trends , after which we do a one step atmospheric state retrieval.
+This novel approach has the benefit of using only stable channels together with with full error characterization.
+This unique approach for observational climate trending uses only stable low noise sounding channels, easily understood assumptions and well tested retrieval algorithms to do the trend or anomaly geophysical retrieval, which has full error characterization.